 If you’re travelling to France as an Australian citizen, you should make sure your passport is valid for at least six months after the period of your intended stay.

 Australians don’t need a visa to enter France for visits of up to 90 days (unless travelling for reasons other than tourism).
-This is because Australia has an agreement with France and several other countries in the Schengen area.1
+This is because Australia has a bilateral visa waiver agreement with France and the other Schengen countries.1 The Schengen area consists of 27 European countries, allowing visitors to travel through these countries without requiring a visa for each one or going through border controls.

-1 Australian Government, Department of Foreign Affairs and Trade, Smartraveller.
-France.
-Last updated March 2023.
-Accessed May 2023.
+1 Smartraveller.
+Australian Government Department of Foreign Affairs and Trade.
+Visa and entry requirements in Europe and the Schengen Area.
+Last updated Oct 2023.
+Accessed Dec 2023.